openssl/openssl/README.md

 In another terminal window, you can run a TLS client requesting one of the supported ciphersuites (`<KEX>` = one of the quantum-safe or hybrid key exchange algorithms listed in the [Supported Algorithms](#supported-algorithms) section above):

 	apps/openssl s_client -curves <KEX> -CAfile <SIG>_CA.crt -connect localhost:4433

+## Third Party Integrations

+Various third-party software applications, such as [nginx](https://www.nginx.com/) and [curl](https://curl.haxx.se/) use OpenSSL to establish TLS connections; they can be built against our fork to make use of quantum-safe cryptography.
+The [oqs-software](https://github.com/open-quantum-safe/oqs-software) repository provides instructions for building various software like so.

 ## Contributing